-The one-page business plan is a template that is fast to create and easy to read.
+The Lean Canvas is a 1-page business plan template that is fast to create and easy to read

-It's agile in nature, so as the market adjusts, you can simply update your one-page business plan and keep moving forward.
+It's agile in nature, so as the market adjusts, you can simply update your lean canvas and keep moving forward.

-We'll guide you through the process of filling out this powerful plan by asking you questions to help you get clear on your entries.
+We'll guide you through the process of filling out this powerful one-page plan by asking you questions to help you get clear on your entries into the Lean Canvas.

-On the next page, you'll find a full-sized plan to print out and fill in.
+On the next page, you'll find a full-sized Lean Canvas to print out and fill in.
 As you go through the steps in this workbook, you'll get a little clearer on each piece.